Cost & Financial Aid

-Students who meet criteria for admission to our Applied Data Science, Bioinformatics, Health Informatics, HCI, or Media Arts and Science master’s programs will be considered for an admission-based scholarship.
+Students who meet criteria for admission to our Applied Data Science, Bioinformatics, Health Informatics, or HCI master’s programs will be considered for an admission-based scholarship.

 We offer fellowships to qualified, full-time Ph.D. students.
 To be automatically considered for a fellowship, Ph.D. applicants must submit their application by the deadline.